CathalShandon/my-first-project/README.md

 * [Chrome](https://www.google.com/intl/en_uk/chrome/) was used to debug and test the source code using HTML5 as well as to test site responsiveness.
 * [Github](https://github.com/) was used to create the repository and to store the project's code after pushed from Git.
 * [Gitpod](https://www.gitpod.io/) was used as the Code Editor for the site

+# 4. Testing
+Go to the top](#table-of-contents)
+## 4.1 Testing using tools
+### 4.1.1 Google Developer Tools
+I made use of google developer tools (Chrome DevTools) as a debugging tools.
+When using this tool I inspected for every elements that I added in HTML and CSS style.
+Once I was happy with them I copied the CSS style code from Chrome DevTools and paste in my CSS style sheet.I also used the the tool in order to make sure that design web pages are responsive to all device sizes

+### 4.1.3 W3C Validator Tools
+[W3C Markup](https://validator.w3.org/#validate_by_input+with_options) was used to check for any errors within my HTML pages.